 PWAs also allow you to take advantage of the phone’s features like camera, microphone or GPS.
 You can send notifications to your users, just like native apps do it.
 That increases app’s abilities and marketing power.

-Achieve Success With a PWA
+Achieve Success With a Progressive Web App

 A PWA is fast, light and reliable.
 Your users will love it due to native-like experience and no device storage needed.
 Development is a lot cheaper and faster than in the case of two native apps.
 You reach people on the web, Android, Windows, and iOS instantly.